-Delivered by internationally certified and recognized experts in LBS and the PPP domain of practice, this Seminar is designed to assist investment professionals and financial analysts to fully understand the practical techniques, skills, and spreadsheet models needed to analyse, structure, negotiate, and ultimately complete successful project-backed financings.
+Delivered by internationally certified and recognized experts in LBS and the PPP domain of practice, this Seminar is designed to assist investment professionals and financial analysts to fully understand the practical techniques, skills, and spreadsheet models needed to analyse, structure, negotiate, and ultimately complete successful project-backed financing.

-This seminar is delivered in four modules, over a four-day period, including a site visit.
+This seminar is delivered in four modules, over a three-day period, including a site visit.
 The first module deals with Understanding Fundamental Requirements of Limited-Recourse Project Financing.
 The second module deals with Financial Analysis Skills for Project Financing Spreadsheet Models.
 The third module deals with Analysing Changes to Key Project Financing Structures: Sensitivity Analyses and Credit Enhancement.
 The fourth module deals Case Studies of Infrastructure Project Financing Models: Illustrations of project financing models and investment analysis from different infrastructure sectors.

 This is concluded with an action plan and a site visit to observe a real PPP project and interacting with the project manager on the linkage between a theoretical model and empirical reality on ground.

 - Understanding the underlying principles and rationale for employing project finance in Infrastructure Projects

 - Comparing the fundamental structures of limited-recourse project financing versus. corporate and sovereign financing techniques for infrastructure

 - Learning how to design, set-up, and effectively label spreadsheet models for infrastructure project financing

 - Understanding how to structure financial statements within project financing models including: Demand Projections, Capital Investments, Financing Sources, Income Statements, Depreciation Schedules, Debt Schedules, Cash Flow Statements, and Balance Sheet Projections

 - Planning and designing sensitivity analysis on key project financing variables to assess project “bankability” under different conditions.